Majeed99/Project-unit-1/README.md

 - Find good design: In fact, I have no experience in designing interfaces, but I tried to make the user interface simple and easy to use, and figma helped me with that.

 ## Links:
-- Here is the link of Figma wireframe => https://www.figma.com/proto/XECqAIAm86vzAfmmYvF52I/Weather-API?node-id=3%3A7&scaling=min-zoom&page-id=0%3A1
+- Here is the link of Figma wireframe => [Figma design link](https://www.figma.com/proto/XECqAIAm86vzAfmmYvF52I/Weather-API?node-id=3%3A7&scaling=min-zoom&page-id=0%3A1)
-- Here is the link of Trello board => https://trello.com/b/3ho5ZRJF
+- Here is the link of Trello board => [Trello board link](https://trello.com/b/3ho5ZRJF)
-- Also if you want to check my project I upload it and here is the link for you 🤍 => https://weatherapi-majeed99.netlify.app/
+- Also if you want to check my project I upload it and here is the link for you 🤍 => [Website link](https://weatherapi-majeed99.netlify.app/)